Mazi-John/Business-Process-Model-Improvement-Sharpstone/README.md

 # BUSINESS-PROCESS-IMPROVEMENT-Sharpstone Jewelry

 **How can we reduce the time it takes online clients to pay for the products in their order?
-That’s the problem question that this business process modeling project aimed to solve.**
+That’s the problem question that this business process improvement project aimed to solve.**

 Sharpstone Jewelry Store has always been an online store until it assumed the status of a hybrid business by also becoming a brick-and-mortar store that walk-in clients could visit.
 90% of its jewelry orders are generated online through social media while walk-in clients and website purchases account for the rest.